otrv4/otrv4/otrv4.md

 - the receiver has received a message and has verified the message's authenticity
 - the receiver has discarded associated message keys
-- the receiver has discarded the chain key that can be used to compute the message keys (chain keys from previous ratchets might be stored to compute message keys for skipped or delayed messages).
-  TODO: WHEN IS A CHAIN KEY DISCARDED?

 ### Data Message format